MahmoudAlGohry/MahmoudAlGohry/README.md

 <img align="left" src = "https://user-images.githubusercontent.com/63050133/156777293-72a6e681-2582-4a9d-ad92-09d1181d47c7.gif" width = 50px height=50px>
 <h2 align="left" font-weight="bold">About me</h2>
 <br>
-- :I’m a developer who has passion for building clean web applications with intuitive functionality.
+I’m a developer who has a passion for building clean web applications with intuitive functionality.
 I enjoy the process of turning ideas into reality using creative solutions.
 I’m always curious about learning new skills, tools, and concepts.
-In addition to working on various solo full stack projects, I have worked with creative teams, which involves daily stand-ups and communications, source control, and project management.
+In addition to working on various solo full-stack projects, I have worked with creative teams, which involves daily stand-ups and communications, source control, and project management.
 <br>
 <p><img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="adam-pw" /></p>